 Today I’m going to have another look at an American grooming company: Prodigal pomade co.
 This company offers handcrafted pomades.
 The brewer behind Prodigal pomade co is Chris Young from California.
-Chris started his brand in 2017.
-He has made 2 pomades so far: a medium-firm and heavy.
+Chris started his brand in 2017 and has made 2 pomades so far: a medium-firm and heavy.

 More info – https://www.facebook.com/ProdigalBoss/